Search

 International Placement Credit (IPC)

 Duke Kunshan University recognizes the International Baccalaureate Program; the French Baccalaureate; the British, Hong Kong, or Singapore A Level Examinations; the Cambridge pre-U; the Caribbean Advance Proficiency Examination; the German Abitur; the Swiss Federal Maturity Certificate; the All India Senior School Certificate Examination; the Indian School Certificate examination; and the Israeli Matriculation Certificate.
 Scores acceptable for consideration are determined by the faculty and evaluated by the Office of the Registrar.
 Course equivalents for these programs may be recorded on a student’s permanent Duke Kunshan University record for placement and credit according to the same policy governing use of AP (see above).
-These credits may be used to satisfy the quantitative reasoning requirement but not other general education requirements; any combination of two IPC or AP courses may be used toward the required 136 credits for graduation.
+These credits may not be used to satisfy the quantitative reasoning requirement or any other general education requirements.
+Any combination of two IPC or AP courses may be used toward the required 136 credits for graduation.

 Prematriculation Credit

-First-year Duke Kunshan students may submit for evaluation college courses taken at another accredited college or university after commencement of the student’s junior year of high school.
-(For details concerning transferring this work, see the section “Work Taken During High School.”)
+First-year Duke Kunshan University students may submit for evaluation college courses taken at another accredited college or university after commencement of the student’s junior year of high school (for details concerning transferring this work, see the section “Work Taken During High School”).
 Prematriculation credits awarded for such work may be used as electives and, thus, may not be used to satisfy the general education requirements.
 Any combination of eight prematriculation, IPC, or AP credits may be used toward the 136 credits required for graduation (credits do not have to be designated by the student).
-No prematriculation credit will be awarded for college coursework completed on a study abroad program undertaken prior to matriculation at Duke Kunshan.
+No prematriculation credit will be awarded for college coursework completed on a study away program undertaken prior to matriculation at Duke Kunshan University.

 Placement in Languages